raghulR003/xompile/README.md

-Here's a sample README.md file structure for your GitHub project, guiding users on how to install and run your VSCode extension locally:

 # Xompile: Your Code History Tracker

-**Description:**

 Xompile is a Visual Studio Code extension that helps you track code changes and easily roll back to previous versions using numbered comments.
 It automatically generates Markdown reports of your comment history, making it easy to see how your code has evolved over time.